 Dividend Record Date.

 A company establishes the cut-off date to determine which shareholders can receive dividends or distribution.
-If you are thinking of buying a stock for a dividend, then purchase before this date.
+If you are thinking of buying a stock for a dividend, then purchase it before this date.

-Ex‑Dividend Date.
+ExโDividend Date.

-he first date following the declaration of a dividend on which the stock buyer is not entitled to receive the next dividend payment.
+The first date following the declaration of a dividend on which the stock buyer is not entitled to receive the next dividend payment.

 Dividends Rating Score.